 You can park multiple domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
 To see how parked domains work, just type in any of the parked domain names into your browser (e.g. type in WPCompendium.com) …

 (You can park multiple domain names)

-You can also remove a domain alias using the Parked Domains feature.
+You can easily remove a parked domain using the Aliases feature.

-To remove parked domains, go to Aliases > Remove Aliases, locate the parked domain to be deleted and click Remove …
+To remove your domain alias, go to Aliases > Remove Aliases, locate the item to be deleted and click Remove …